 Skip to content

-In DataFlux Func, there are some unique concepts specific to DataFlux Func.
-This document will explain these concepts.
+In DataFlux Func, there are some concepts unique to DataFlux Func.
+This document will explain them.

-Script Set, Script, and Function can be created in "Development / Script Lib".
-They are core concepts of DataFlux Func, and their IDs are directly specified by the user during creation/coding.
+Script sets, scripts, and functions can be created in "Development / Script Library".
+They are the core concepts of DataFlux Func.
+Their IDs are directly specified by the user during creation/coding.

 • A "Script Set" is a collection of several scripts.
-Its ID is directly specified by the user during creation, and it can only contain scripts.
+Its ID is directly specified by the user upon creation, and it can only contain scripts.

-• A "Script" is the Python script itself, which must belong to a Script Set.
-Its ID is directly specified by the user during creation.
+• A "Script" is the Python script itself.
+It always belongs to a script set.
+Its ID is directly specified by the user upon creation.

-• A "Function" in DataFlux Func specifically refers to the top-level function decorated by the @DFF.API(...) decorator.
-It can be used as the entry function for calls by Func API, Cron Job, etc.
+• A "Function" in DataFlux Func specifically refers to the top-level function decorated with the @DFF.API(...) decorator.
+It can be used as the entry point for calls by function APIs, scheduled tasks, etc.

 Relationship Between Script Set, Script, and Function IDs

-According to the hierarchical relationship of Script Set, Script, and Function, the ID of a lower-level concept must include the ID of the higher-level concept.
+According to the hierarchical relationship of script set, script, and function, the ID of a lower-level concept always includes the ID of the higher-level concept.

-Assume there is a Script Set with an ID of demo.
-Then all scripts belonging to this Script Set must start with demo__ (double underscores).
+Assuming there is a script set with ID demo, then all scripts belonging to this script set must start with demo__ (double underscore).

-Further assume that there is a Script with an ID of demo__test under this Script Set, and it contains a function def hello(...).
-The ID of this function will be demo__test.hello.
+Further assuming there is a script with ID demo__test under this script set, which contains a function def hello(...).
+Then the ID of this function is demo__test.hello.

 Script Set demo